tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/参数配置/设置实例参数_intl_en.md

 ### [Batch modifying parameters](id:plxgcs)
 1. Log in to the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb).
 In the instance list, click an instance ID or **Manage** in the **Operation** column to access the instance management page.
 2. Select **Database Management** > **Parameter Settings** and click **Batch Modify Parameters**.
-UI for source instance:
+UI for the source instance:
 ![](https://qcloudimg.tencent-cloud.cn/raw/0236dc88558f16937f71daca3e2d8d0f.png)
-UI for read-only instance:
+UI for the read-only instance:
 ![](https://staticintl.cloudcachetci.com/yehe/backend-news/fjTY752_61.png)
 3. Locate the desired parameters, and modify their values in the **Current Value** column.
 After confirming that everything is correct, click **Confirm Modification**.
 ![](https://qcloudimg.tencent-cloud.cn/raw/1f904a228aa0ee6bb28f870f3238396c.png)